unikraft/docs/content/en/docs/contributing/licensing.md

 # Redistribution...
 ```

-## Use of GPLv2 Code
+## Use of GPL Code

+Due to license incompatibility, code using GPL (General Public License) can not be added to the Unikraft code base.
+Where a BSD licensed version is available, that is preferred.
+In case there is no option of BSD-licensed code, the GPL code must be reimplemented and licensed under BSD-3-Clause.

-## External libraries
+## External Libraries

-Unikraft makes extensive use of external libraries to facilitate the the runtime
-of an application.
-It is s
+Unikraft makes extensive use of external libraries to facilitate the runtime of an application.
+External libraries are to be "ported" on top of Unikraft: being able to be built using Unikraft core components.

+Certain incompatibilities are to be fixed by patching the upstream version of the library.

+A Unikraft library repository will consist of build scripts / recipes and patches, together with required files to build the library.
+The upstream version of the library itself will not be part of the repository, rather it will be referenced with a URL.

+As with Unikraft components, external libraries need to be implemented using a BSD-compatible license.